 - Almost always allows his close friends, most frequently Peter and Quagmire, to get away with everything, from abuse to pedophilia and beyond.

 - Seems to be aware of the rampant racism on the police force and not be especially bothered by it, even despite having a black man as a close friend.

-- Went along with Peter's idea to help Quagmire get his job back - namely, drug the pilots mid-flight so that Quagmire can save the plane when it starts to crash (Peter, and presumably Joe and Cleveland, spent time in a federal prison for hijacking for that one).
+- Went along with Peter's idea to help Quagmire get his job back - namely, drug the pilots mid-flight so that Quagmire can save the plane when it starts to crash.

 - When he, Brian and Peter got annoyed with Quagmire's new pet cat, it was Joe who recommended breaking into Quagmire's house and shaving the cat - Peter accidentally skinned it instead, and Joe let them all get away with it.

-- Their arson of Goldman's Pharmacy (to help Mort Goldman collect an insurance settlement).
+- He agrees to the arson of Goldman's Pharmacy to help Mort Goldman collect an insurance settlement.

-- He also conspired to aid Quagmire in murdering his sister's abusive boyfriend, then covered it up.
-To be fair, the guy had it coming.
+- He conspired to aid Quagmire in murdering his sister's abusive boyfriend, then covered it up.